 This installation is interconnected to the utility transmission system through an existing 34.5 kV, 115 kV, or 345 kV substation.
-The substation will be connected to at least two (2) utility transmission line sections.
-This design provides for power flow from the Generator's facility to the utility as a normal operating mode.

 Because the facility is connected to a transmission substation, some of the standard inter-tie protection for the other installation types may not be required.
 Specifically, over/under frequency and undervoltage protection may not be required where a Generator will not island to serve local distribution load.
 As shown in Figure III-6, other protection, such as bus differential relaying may be required to meet site-specific conditions.